centau/ecr/docs/tuts/crashcourse.md

 `removing` is fired *before* the component is removed, so you can still retrieve it if needed.

-You *cannot* add or remove components from entities in these listeners.

 ## Observers

-An observer is similar to a view, except it only returns entities whose components have been changed or added and still has those components at the time of iteration.
+An observer is similar to a view, except it only returns entities whose components have been changed or added and still have those components at the time of iteration.

 An observer can be created using the `Registry:track()` method.